Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 As a distributed information system, Convex must deal with the representation of data.
 We therefore rely frequently on the definition of a Decentralised Data Value (DDV) which has the following properties:

 - It is immutable: the information content cannot be changed once constructed
-- It has a unique canonical encoding as a sequence of bytes, which is used for both network transmission and storage
+- It has a unique canonical Encoding as a sequence of bytes, which is used for both network transmission and storage
-- It can be assigned a unique Value ID (VID) which is defined as the SHA3-256 cryptographic hash of the value's encoding.
+- It can be assigned a unique Value ID (VID) which is defined as the SHA3-256 cryptographic hash of the value's Encoding.
 This serves multiple purposes, most importantly for cryptographic verification and as a key for various data structures (e.g. hash maps and Content Addressable Storage).
 - Other DDVs can be recursively nested inside - in essence forming a Merkle Tree, which becomes a Merkle DAG given structural sharing of identical children.

 Where we refer to "value" or "data value" in this document, we are generally referring to DDVs.